ejconlon/haskell-linenoise/README.md

 License
 -------

-Includes the source code for linenoise.
+Includes the source code and license for linenoise in `cbits`.
 Released under the BSD license.

 Copyright (c) 2014-2017, Stephen Diehl